 - Success fee/ contingency basis with exclusivity: The recruiter has eliminated one in minimum four “enemies”: his competitors.
 The commitment from both sides is higher and the recruiter can have realistic hopes to earn his fee.
 He is, however, not immune against internal candidates, a strategy change/ hiring freeze or else as well as unsolicited applications.
 Speed will still win over quality or service: a candidate who is second best but presented today is still better than a potential A candidate we will only meet next week.
 Fill-ratio is approx. 80% if you work with a professional, ethical recruiter who understands his job.

 - Retained: This form of partnership offers the highest commitment from both sides.
 A recruiter or an executive search Consultant who works on a retained basis is paid one part of his fee upfront and has secured his running costs.
 Whether he presents his short-list today or in two weeks will not be the criteria to include or exclude candidates.
 Quality and service will be and neither one will be compromised for speed.
-As a client, you will normally get access to a broader pool of candidates as we will not only consider CVs in the database or applications from candidates currently on search (which is not always the best moment to change, see “The Five Phases Of The Job Life Cycle”).
+As a client, you will normally get access to a broader pool of candidates as we will not only consider CVs in the database or applications from candidates currently on search (which is not always the best moment to change, see my article on Forbes “The Five Phases Of The Job Life Cycle”).
 We as headhunters will build a cartography of target companies we have defined together and approach these in a systematical and structured way.
 As a consequence, many of our candidates are exclusively listed with us, not actively on job search and you could never meet them without us.
 Our fill-ratio can be up 95% if nothing unforeseen happens when we have been retained.